 Figure 1.1: Charging specifications structure

+NOTE: TSs which are indicated with "Nchf" in Figure 1.1 are those which include the converged charging architecture.

 In addition to 3GPP core networks/systems charging architecture and principles, this document encompasses charging architecture and principles for the convergent scenario (i.e. both the Fixed Broadband Access network and Evolved Packet Core (EPC) owned by a single operator), which is specified in annex C.

 All terms, definitions and abbreviations used in the present document, that are common across 3GPP TSs, are defined in the 3GPP Vocabulary, TR 21.905 [100].
 Those that are common across charging management in 3GPP network domains, services or subsystems are provided in the present document (umbrella TS), and are copied into clause 3 of the other TSs depicted in the figure 1.1, for ease of reading.
 Finally, those items that are specific to the present document are defined exclusively in the present document.